The 5th Avenue Theater Case Study

 I incorporated what we learned with the paper prototypes and the digital wireframes to create a High Fidelity mockup.
 In the first example (Select Your Show) on the right, I incorporated the date and buy ticket button in the form of an arrow as well as the red color calls the users attention to act and press the button.
 Furthermore, by combining the two elements minimized confusion.
 The second screen (Select Your Date) on the left allowed for better visibility due to the contrast of black on white which is essential information.
 I also made the point size larger so that individuals with poor eye-site could articulate the date and time.

 From researching color and acknowledging ADA regulations when it comes to styling specifically for color, I listened to users with color blindness.
-I found out that individuals with color blindness have a hard time to decipher from red and grey.
+I found out that individuals with color blindness have a hard time deciphering red from grey.
 In the slide “Select Your Seat” I decided to use color but also shape for those individuals who are color blind.

-Throughout creating the 5th Avenue Theatre application, I learned the Human Interface Guidelines that Apple requires of all applications produced.
+Throughout creating the 5th Avenue Theatre application, I learned the Human Interface Guidelines that Apple requires for native applications to be produced.
 I found that I enjoy creating work under such guidelines as it allows me to create work that is creative yet confined in a space that appeals to my minimal aesthetic.

 Create a calendar flow